-There is no better city to reach with cruise ship as Amsterdam.
-No matter if you are taking sea cruise or river, you will dock in the heart of the city.
+Amsterdam is one of the best cities to reach by cruise – whether by sea or river, you will dock directly in the heart of the city.

-In the former Jewish quarter you can spot the date on Rembrandt’s house written as 5648!
-There is a memorial to the dock workers’ uprising against the Nazis.
-Marking many of the places where people were deported to Westerbork transit camp en route to Auschwitz, there are innovative memorials, and the main one is the Schouwburg or theatre, which the Nazis used as a deportation prison after first considering the synagogue.
-Today its exterior still resembles a 19th century theatre, but inside it is a powerful place of remembrance, where one does not think of the dead passively, but for a moment communicates with them by thought and feeling.
+In the former Jewish quarter you can visit Rembrandt’s house, see if you can spot the date written as 5648!
+You will also find a memorial to the dock workers’ strike against the Nazis here.
+There are innovative memorials marking many of the places where people were deported to Auschwitz via Westerbork, the main one is the Schouwburg, or theatre, used by the Nazis as a deportation prison, after they originally debated using the synagogue.
+Today its exterior continues to resemble a 19th century theatre, but the inside has been transformed into a powerful space of remembrance, where one does not think of the dead passively, instead using the space to communicate with them through though and feeling.

 Contact us today and we'll customize a tour to suit your wishes!